mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 - `exitMonitor(Object lock, Thread thread)`: This method is used by the `thread` when its next instruction is a monitor exit(MONITOREXIT).
 It is called by the `thread` to request to exit the monitor of the `lock`.
 - `acquiredLock(Object lock, Thread thread)`: This method is used by the `thread` when it acquired the `lock`.
 It is called by the `thread` to inform the Runtime Environment that it acquired the `lock`.
 - `releasedLock(Object lock, Thread thread)`: This method is used by the `thread` when it released the `lock`.
 It is called by the `thread` to inform the Runtime Environment that it released the `lock`.
+- `assertOperation(String message)`: This method is used by a thread to inform the Runtime Environment that an assert statement is executed and it failed.
+After this request, the `assertFlag` is set to true and the thread will request to wait to hand over the control to the `SchedulerThread`.

 ## Future Work